SalomePlatform/jobmanager/doc/job.rst

                          that fits with the other attributes requirements.
 **Exclusive**            It indicates if the job can share nodes with other jobs or not.
 ======================== ==============================================================================

+In addition to those attributes, the user can also specify some extra parameters with a few lines that will be added "as is" to the job submission file.

 Job's states
 ++++++++++++